Webinar Popup Cancel button

 Highlights

 Visual elements are a critical part of product packaging.
 Over 90 percent of consumers say that they consider the visual aspects of the product packaging when buying a particular product.
 When it comes to just the colors, over 80 percent agree that the color of the product packaging is an important factor.
 This holds good for cosmetics too.
 They help in creating brand identity and help in visual storytelling.
-In some cases, certain colors are used in the packaging to protect the formulations.
+In some cases, certain colors are used in the cosmetic packaging to protect the formulations.
 Here is a brief intro to what colors mean in cosmetics packaging.

 Importance of Colors in Cosmetics Brand Packaging